enthought/mayavi/mayavi/core/lut/README.txt

 developed by Cynthia Brewer (http://colorbrewer.org).
-The ColorBrewer palettes have been included under the terms of an Apache-stype license (for details, see the file LICENSE_COLORBREWER in the base directory of enthought.mayavi source).
+The ColorBrewer palettes have been included under the terms of an Apache-stype license (for details, see the file LICENSE_COLORBREWER in the base directory of mayavi source).

 7 palettes are from the Yorick scientific visalisation package, an evolution of the GIST package, both by David H. Munro.
-They are released under a BSD-like license (see LICENSE_YORICK in the base directory of enthought.mayavi source).
+They are released under a BSD-like license (see LICENSE_YORICK in the base directory of mayavi source).